3Shain/kairo/README.md

 * An architecture and abstraction of reactive frontend app at an application- as well as component-level.
 * **Simple mental model** and **Great readability** of asynchronous programming.
 * Logic composition & reuse.
-* IoC with not only Dependency injection.
+* IoC with Dependency injection.
 * State Management.
 * All features above is avaliable **ACROSS FRAMEWORKS/LIBRARIES**.
     > Currently react,angular and vue integrations are provided.